filiph-r/NordVPN-Linux-GUI/README.md

 Filip Hadzi-Ristic<br>
 filip.h-r@protonmail.com<br>
 # Note
-This version of NordVPN Linux GUI is depricated because NordVPN keeps making changes to the Linux commands in there client.
+This version of NordVPN Linux GUI is depricated because NordVPN keeps making changes to the Linux commands in their client.